david-vct/gdocs-vocabulary-tools/README.md

 ![Image](/assets/img/vocabulary-tools-banner.jpg)

-# Google Docs Vocabulary Tools
+# Vocabulary Tools for Google Docs™

-Google Docs Vocabulary Tools is a versatile **Google Docs add-on** designed to enhance your writing experience by **providing quick access to synonyms, antonyms and conjugations**.
+Vocabulary Tools is a versatile **Google Docs™ add-on** designed to enhance your writing experience by **providing quick access to synonyms, antonyms and conjugations**.
 This add-on is perfect for writers, students, and professionals who want to improve their vocabulary and find the right words effortlessly.

 ## Overview